baharin/FlakiFailure/README.md

-# Robust Automated Test Oracles for Flaky Cyber-Physical System Simulators
+# Automated Test Oracles for Flaky Cyber-Physical System Simulators: Approach and Evaluation

-In this article, we present a novel approach for creating test oracles for CPS by deriving probabilistic and interpretable assertions from the CPS's inputs.
-For each test case, our assertion-based test oracle determines, without executing the test case, whether it passes, fails, or if the oracle is inconclusive in proposing a verdict.
+In this article, we propose assertion-based test oracles for CPS, defined as sets of logical and arithmetic predicates over the inputs of the system under test (SUT).
+Given a test input, an assertion-based test oracle determines – without requiring system execution – whether the test passes, fails, or if the oracle is inconclusive in predicting a verdict.
+When the oracle is inconclusive, system execution becomes necessary.
 We propose two methods for generating assertion-based test oracles: one using genetic programming (GP) and the other using interpretable ML techniques, specifically decision trees (DT) and decision rules (DR).
-Below we briefly describe each step of GenTC, our framework for deriving assertion-based test oracles for a given SUT:
+Below we briefly describe each step of GenTC, our framework for deriving assertion-based test oracles for CPS:

 <p align="center">
   <img src="https://github.com/baharin/FlakiFailure/blob/main/overview.JPG" width="700" height="200" class="centerImage" />